andrewdavidmackenzie/flow/guide/src/describing/definition_overview.md

 connections.

 So, valid entries in a flow definition include:
-- name       - String naming this flow (obligatory)
+- flow       - a String naming this flow (obligatory)
 - io         - 0 or more input/outputs of this flow made available to any parent using it
 - flow       - 0 or more references to flows to include under the current flow
 - connection - 0 or more connections between entities, sub-flows and ios (e.g. to parent)